nightscout/nightscout.github.io/docs/nightscout/new_user.md

 </br>

-- Dexcom Share and CareLink users should see data flowing in after some minutes, other uploaders like xDrip+, Spike, xDrip4iOS, etc will need to be setup with the Nightscout address and API secret in the app.
+- Dexcom Share and CareLink users should see data flowing in after some minutes.
+Other uploaders like xDrip+, Spike, xDrip4iOS, etc will need to be setup with the Nightscout address and API secret in the app.

 <img src="..\img\NewNS48.png" style="zoom:80%;" />